 Net cash used in operating activities for the nine months ended September 30, 2023 was \$70.8 million.
 This was primarily due to our net loss of \$49.0 million, decreased by net non-cash charges of \$0.2 million and increased by a net reduction of \$22.1 million in our net operating assets and liabilities.
-The net non-cash charges consisted of \$4.5 million in unit-based compensation expense, \$3.1 million in non-cash leads expense and \$3.0 million in depreciation and amortization of price to the properties of the discounts on available-for-sale marketable securities, \$2.9 million for the change in fair value of our investments in Affini-T and \$0.7 million in amortization of non-cash collaboration revenue related to the Affini-T Agreement.
-The net change in our operating assets and liabilities primarily consisted of a \$25.0 million decrease in deferred revenue and collaboration advances as we recognized revenue under our collaboration agreements, and a \$3.9 million increase in accounts receivable related to the Affini-T Agreement and the Moderna Agreement, a \$1.0 million decrease in operating lease liabilities due to recurring payments under the existing lease agreements, all partially offset by a \$2.4 million increase in accounts payable due to the timing of payments to our vendors, a \$2.4 million increase in operating lease i and a net change of \$46.3 million in our net operating assets and liabilities.
+The net non-cash charges consisted of \$4.5 million in unit-based compensation expense, \$3.1 million in non-cash lease expense and \$3.0 million in depreciation and amortization expense, all partially offset by \$6.9 million credit related to amortization of the discounts on available-for-sale marketable securities, \$2.9 million in amortization of non-cash charges consisted of \$4.5 million in unit-based compensation expense, \$3.1 million in amortization of the discounts on available-for-sale marketable securities, \$2.9 million for here thange in fair value of our investments in Affini-T and \$0.7 million in amortization of non-cash charges are recognized revenue under our collaboration agreement, and a \$3.9 million increase in accounts receivable related to the Affini-T Agreement and the Moderna Agreement, a \$1.0 million decrease in operating lease liabilities due to recurring payments under the existing lease agreements, all partially offset by a \$2.4 million increase in accounts payable due to the Affini-T Agreement, a \$0.7 million increase in accounts expenses and collaboration agreement, a \$0.7 million decrease in contract assets related to the Affini-T Agreement, a \$0.7 million decrease in operating lease liabilities due to recurring payments under the existing lease agreements, all partially offset by a \$2.4 million increase in other non-current liabilities, a \$1.3 million decrease in contract assets related to the Affini-T Agreement, a \$0.7 million decrease in accounts payable due to the timing of payments to our vendors, a \$2.4 million increase in other non-current liabilities, a \$1.3 million decrease in prepaid expenses and other current assets.

+Net cash provided by operating activities for the year ended December 31, 2021 was \$24.3 million.
+This is primarily due to our net loss for the period of \$21.4 million adjusted by net non-cash charges of \$0.6 million and a net change of \$46.3 million in our net operating assets and liabilities.
 The non-cash charges primarily consisted of \$2.8 million for the change in fair value of our investment in the Affini-T convertible note and \$0.9 million for non-cash lease expense.
 The changes in our net operating assets and liabilities primarily consisted of a \$44.2 million increase in deferred revenue primarily due to the receipt of an upfront payment under the Moderna Agreement, a \$1.9 million increase in accrued expenses and other current liabilities and a \$0.7 million increase in accounts payable, partially offset by a \$0.5 million increase in prepaid expenses and other current assets.